nimone/covid19-tracker/README.md

 ```
 > Or, run a development server using `npm run dev`

+---
 ## Data Sources
-Data is provided from following api/sources:
+The data for this project is generously provided by the following api/sources:
 - [Covid19 Api by mathdroid](https://covid19.mathdro.id/api)